-This competition includes two absolute priorities and two competitive preference priorities.
-In accordance with 34 CFR 75.105(b)(2)(v), the absolute priorities and competitive preference priorities are from allowable activities specified in the statute (see sections 662 and 681 of the Individuals with Disabilities Education Act (IDEA); 20 U.S.C.
-1462 and 1481).
+This competition includes one absolute priority and, within that absolute priority, one competitive preference priority.
+In accordance with 34 CFR 75.105(b)(2)(v), the absolute priority is from allowable activities specified in the statute (see sections 662 and 681 of the Individuals with Disabilities Education Act (IDEA) (20 U.S.C.
+1462 and 1481)).

-Absolute Priorities:
+Absolute Priority:

-For FY 2021 and any subsequent year in which we make awards from the list of unfunded applications from this competition, these priorities are absolute priorities.
-Under 34 CFR 75.105(c)(3), we consider only applications that meet either Absolute Priority 1 or Absolute Priority 2.
-Applicants may apply under both absolute priorities but must submit separate applications if they do so.
+For FY 2023 and any subsequent year in which we make awards from the list of unfunded applications from this competition, this priority is an absolute priority.
+Under 34 CFR 75.105(c)(3), we consider only applications that meet this priority.